-- 39. New developmentalism does not have a special contribution in relation to monetary and fiscal policy.
-Monetary policy should make the interest rate vary around a reasonable level - just a little bit higher than the average level of the real international interest rate.
-12 - 40.
+- 40. New developmentalism does not have a special contribution in relation to monetary and fiscal policy.
+Monetary policy should make the interest rate vary around a reasonable level-just a little bit higher than the average level of the real international interest rate.18 - 41.
 Fiscal deficits are recommended only when there is a clear insufficiency of demand making the expenditures counter-cyclical.
 A loose definition of insufficiency of demand and the adoption of chronic budget deficits don't lead to growth and full employment; they are just an excuse for fiscal populism.
-To adopt a lax concept of insufficiency of demand and to propose chronic budget deficits is not Keynesian thinking, but vulgar Keynesianism. - 41.
-As there is a monetary policy to determine the interest rate, an exchange-rate policy is essential to determine the exchange rate, which should not be thought tax of 30 percent on the export of commodities.
-Policymakers adopted this policy without knowing that a large part of the tariff was not protectionism, but the necessary neutralization of the Dutch disease, which fluctuates around 20 percent in Brazil, becoming more or less serious as the price of commodities increases or decreases.
+To adopt a lax concept of insufficiency of demand and to propose chronic budget deficits is not Keynesian thinking, but vulgar Keynesianism. - 42.
+As there is a monetary policy to determine the interest rate, an exchange rate policy is essential to determine the exchange rate, which should not be thought to be just an endogenous variable and, so, reduced to monetary policy, i.e., to change of the interest rate. - 43.
+Besides no being reduced to monetary policy, exchange rate policy (a) should not be limited to the adoption or not of capital controls; (b) involves the rejection of two habitual policies: the growth cum foreign indebtedness policy; and, (c) when there is Dutch disease, requires a once for all policy to neutralize it: an export tax on the commodities that originate the disease. - 44.
+The policy of growth cum indebtedness or foreign savings is self-defeating; even if the current account deficit is financed by direct foreign investments, the resulting capital inflow will appreciate the national currency, reduce the incentive for investment, and the usual outcome will be a high rate of substitution of foreign for domestic savings.
+This means that most of the foreign savings will finance consumption, not additional investment, even if the financing is made by direct investments. - 45.
+This does not mean that the country should reject foreign direct investments.
+These investments are welcome if they bring technology or open new markets, and not because they finance current account deficits